inphobia/inphobia.github.io/content/docs/mono/drive/nojuice/index.md

 params:
   eid: nojuice
 ---
-# how long will a powered of ssd retain it's data?
+# how long will a powered off ssd retain it's data?
 only that question. write endurance, fw failure, etc are out of scope. how to backup your data will not be covered here either.